Trees, Long Island, 1904, printed 1905

 The artist demonstrates that photographs could rival paintings in their scale, individuality, and expressiveness.
 What do you think about the relationship between a photograph and a painting?
 Is a photograph always a true reflection of reality?

-• Have students select one of the focus works and write first drafts of short stories set in that landscape.
+• Have students write first drafts of narratives set in this landscape.
 They should develop characters and write dialogue.
 Encourage students to use descriptive words and phrases to capture the mood and atmosphere of the art.

 • Review the drafts, and have students write a final version of their stories.

 • Publish stories using the computer.
-Display the stories with the works of art (suggested title: Treemendous Tales).
+Display the narratives with the works of art (suggested title: Treemendous Tales).

 Subject Matter Connection